-Project: Sanford is proposing a new build, open ocean finfish farm sited in a high energy marine environment at least 15 km from land.
+Project: Sanford is proposing a new build, open ocean finfish farm sited in a high energy marine environment at least 10 km from land.

-Objective: Project East is a new farm that will enable Sanford to make efficient use of and grow its already significant King salmon business by expanding its production from a 5,500 GWT business (2023) to a 50,000 GWT business over the next five plus years (2030).
+Objective: Project South is a new farm that will enable Sanford to make efficient use of and grow its already significant King salmon business by expanding its production from a 5,500 GWT business (2023) to a 30,000 GWT business over the next five plus years (2030); and together with the grant of Project East consent to a 50,000 GWT business.

-Sanford has been farming King salmon since 1993, it wants to use its expertise and existing infrastructure to expand its business, including its fleet of support vessels, expand its freshwater hatchery capacity and replace its ageing processing plant (the hatchery, new processing plant and a second open ocean King salmon farm called 'Project South' are all being applied for Fast Tracking, Schedule 2A).
+Sanford has been farming King salmon since 1993, it wants to use its expertise and existing infrastructure to expand its business, including its fleet of support vessels, expand its freshwater hatchery capacity and replace its ageing processing plant (the hatchery, new processing plant and a second open ocean King salmon from called 'Project East' are all being applied for Fast Tracking, Schedule 2A).

-Activities: At the Project East site, Sanford is seeking a coastal permit to undertake marine farming in the open ocean, including the erection and placement of structures and associated disturbance of the seabed, occupation of the coastal marine area, discharge of contaminants to water and various other associated activities.
+Activities: At the Project South site, Sanford is seeking a coastal permit to undertake marine farming in the open ocean, including the erection and placement of structures and associated disturbance of the seabed, occupation of the coastal marine area, discharge of contaminants to water and various other associated activities.